IPSE warns of new IR35 risk with automatic switch to payroll

 For every assessment, different elements of an appraisal carry more or less weight.

 Those weights often take their cue from case law.
-The outcome of an investigation can depend on many elements, such as the natures of:
+The outcome of an investigation can depend on many elements.
+These elements are implicit, rather than black and white, such as the natures of:

 - the client (including any relationships with the contractor);